-Cameron Wood is the Executive Director of the Peer Support Coalition of Florida, the statewide peer network of Florida.
+Cameron Wood is the Co-Executive Director of the Peer Support Coalition of Florida, the statewide peer network of Florida.
 He is dedicated to empowering peers to lead, promoting the concepts of wellness and recovery, and providing peer support, certification, and services technical assistance to peers, providers, and community members.
 Since joining the Peer Support Coalition of Florida in June 2016, he has assisted in providing and coordinating wellness and recovery training to over 300 individuals across the state of Florida.

 Prior to joining the Peer Support Coalition of Florida, he worked as the Program Assistant of a peer-driven recovery community program at the Mental Health Association of Central Florida.
 During his time, there, he provided training to over 200 individuals in Orange County, facilitated support groups, and assisted in educating providers and the community about the value and importance of peer support and services.